Last updated: May 16, 2019

 Where can I get my child’s car safety seat inspected?

-The following agencies have personnel trained to check your child’s car safety seat.
+The following places have personnel trained to check your child’s car safety seat.

 - Fitzgerald Annapolis Auto Mall